 Recently, our office represented a young man in a surrounding county who was accused of “Sexual Imposition” surrounding an encounter with a former girlfriend, who, after drinking heavily, disappeared with our client into his bedroom.
 She later claimed that she was too intoxicated to object to extended sexual touching.
 After meeting with the police and a thorough investigation about what this young lady posted on social media, law enforcement elected not to file criminal charges.
 This resolution was of critical importance to our client because, even though the crime of “Sexual Imposition” is a misdemeanor, it is a sex offense that requires registration as a sex offender for 15 years.
 This is a horrible requirement that has completely ruined many persons’ lives.

-If you, a friend or relative has been accused of, or is under investigation in Columbus or central Ohio for the offense of “Sexual Imposition,” or for any other sex offense, please contact one of the experienced criminal defense lawyers in our Columbus office for a free initial consultation.Related Posts
+If you, a friend or relative has been accused of, or is under investigation in Columbus or central Ohio for the offense of “Sexual Imposition,” or for any other sex offense, please contact one of the experienced Columbus criminal defense lawyers for a free initial consultation.Related Posts